pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/09_Performance_Guide.md

 ```

 ### Varnish Cache
-The Varnish Cache is a so-called reverse proxy, that is placed in front of a server, which is responsible for delivering website content.
+The Varnish Cache is a so-called caching reverse proxy, that is placed in front of a server,
+which is responsible for delivering website content.
 On initial request, the varnish cache saves a copy of the server reponse in memory.
-In the event of subsequent requests, the response is sent directly from the memory, bypassing the server.
+In the event of subsequent requests, the response is sent directly from the memory,
+bypassing the server.
 This leads to faster response time, as no processing is required on the server side.

 > Note: Pimcore sends the right headers for Varnish if full-page cache is enabled

 #### Edge Side Includes (ESI)
 Edge Side Includes is a markup to manage page fragments, which can be cached and merged into one page.
 These fragments can have individual cache policies and can be shared on multiple pages.

 Varnish supports 2 main ESI tags, which are:
 ```